 El Anatsui, <Three Angles>, 2018

 Then it was on to “The Strip”, the warehouse and old factory district and home to the relatively new Pennsylvania Market.
 On the first floor is The Olive Tap, which features over 50 olive oils from around the world for tastings and custom bottling.
-On the second floor is the Wine Library, an event venue with a setting similar to a library, yet these bookshelves are filled with wine bottles organized by countries.
+On the second floor is the Wine Library, an event venue, which can be found on sites such as venuefinderpro.com/venue-finding-agency/, with a setting similar to a library, yet these bookshelves are filled with wine bottles organized by countries.
 Outside, a stroll through the streets took us past large specialty shops featuring Italian cheeses with giant parmesan wheels, meats, spices, and coffee with huge barrels of beans and fresh cappuccino.
 And Steeler fan gear seemed to be everywhere.